codegik/pocs/devops/aws-rds/README.md

 To run this provision it is necessary has those tools:
 - docker

-You shold have an account on aws and do upload off your public key.
+You shold have an account on aws and do upload of your public key.

 ## Perform provisioning
 ### Build local Jenkins